 Coda Falconry Ltd “The Company” collects, stores and processes personal data relating to its customers and employees in order to manage the employment relationship.
 This privacy notice sets down how the Company collects and uses personal information about you during and after your working relationship with us.

 This privacy notice applies to; current and former customers, employees, workers and contractors.
 This notice does not form part of a contract of employment or any contract to provide services and may be updated at any time.

 The Company is committed to protecting the privacy and security of your personal information.
 The Company is committed to being clear and transparent about how it collects and uses that data and to meeting its data protection obligations.

 The Company collects and processes a range of personal information (personal data) about you.
 Personal data means any information about an individual from which the person can be identified.
 This includes:

-Data is stored in a range of different places, including in your personnel file, in the Company’s HR systems and in other IT systems (including the Company’s email system).
+Data is stored in a range of different places, including in IT / booking systems (including the Company’s email system).